jolespin/veba/src/README.md

 *Note: This should be run separately for prokaryotes, eukaryotes, and viruses.

+Here is the suggested directory structure:
-* veba_output/cluster/prokaryotes
+* veba_output/cluster/prokaryotic
-* veba_output/cluster/prokaryotes
+* veba_output/cluster/eukaryotic
-* veba_output/cluster/prokaryotes
+* veba_output/cluster/viral

 #### annotate – Annotates translated gene calls against NR, Pfam, and KOFAM
 Annotation is performed using best hit annotations and profile HMMs.
 First proteins are aligned against NCBI non-redundant protein database (other databases are supported) using Diamond (Buchfink, Reuter, & Drost, 2021; Buchfink, Xie, & Huson, 2014).
 After annotation, protein domains are identified using the Pfam database (Mistry et al., 2021) via HMMER (Mistry, Finn, Eddy, Bateman, & Punta, 2013) and KEGG orthology is characterized via KOFAMSCAN (Aramaki et al., 2020).
 Note, the `lineage_predictions.*.tsv` files generated here are experimental.